ignis05/baro-save-tools/README.md

 -  remove submarine from the list using "X" button
 -  add submarine to the list by typing its name below and pressing "Add"

+### Other tools

+- download gamesession.xml
+- drag edited gamesession.xml to dropzone to update loaded one
+- set current money

 <hr>